tbensky/npct/README.md

 Typically contact tracing is all done by phone.
 It is slow and arduous work, but time is of the essence, as a contact (if they then become sick) will likely themselves become infectious within days, spreading the disease to those *they* contact.
 Numbers for COVID-19: People are infectious 2-days before showing symptonms, 50% show symptoms within 5 days, infected people should isolate for 10-days, contacts should quarantine for 2-weeks.

 ### Can technology help?
-Can we "self" contact trace?
+Can we do self-driven contact tracing?

 What if you go out and about, and do two things: